markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/add-integration-test.md

 Now you'll use the configuration elements defined in the previous step to actually implement an integration test.
-Head back to the [Datadog integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate#integration-test) and look for the second part of `awesome/tests/test_awesome.py` (the one that starts with `@pytest.mark.integration`), then **add** it to the end of your local copy: `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}
+Sample code for this is available in the [Datadog integration documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationtemplate#integration-test) (look for the second part of `awesome/tests/test_awesome.py` that starts with `@pytest.mark.integration`).
+This code is also provided in the lab environment here: `example_second_part_test_awesome.py`{{open}}.

-In general, it's good policy to look before you leap, so here are some things to consider:
+Copy this code and **add** it to the end of your copy: `dd/integrations-extras/awesome/tests/test_awesome.py`{{open}}

+Take a look at the code you just pasted.
+It makes use of the previously defined Docker instance (`@pytest.mark.usefixtures('dd_environment')`).
+It then tests both a case where the `search_string` is found (`OK`) and a case where it does not exist on the page (`WARNING`).

+See if you can answer these questions about the file:
 <details>
-  <summary>This is an integration test—how is that specified?</summary>
+  <summary>This is an integration test — how is that specified?</summary>

   - From the pytest "mark"/.